rojanjose/iks-cloudnativeworkshop/docs/generatedContent/kubernetes-storage/Lab1/README.md

 root@guestbook-v1-6f55cb54c5-jb89d:/home/node/app# ls dontdeletemeplease
 ls: dontdeletemeplease: No such file or directory

+root@guestbook-v1-6f55cb54c5-jb89d:/home/node/app# exit
 ```

 Notice how the storage from the primary (`hostPath`) and secondary (`emptyDir`) storage types persisted beyond the lifecycle of the container, but the `dontdeletemeplease` file, did not.
+Exit the container.

 Next, we'll kill the pod to see the impact of deleting the pod on data.